 Trips failure frequency

-Across the whole NTS there are 75 compressor units (4 non-operational), across 24 compressor stations.
 We assess the frequency of compressor trips to ensure suitable resilience is maintained.
 As more compression is typically used during the winter months and at high demand levels, the number of compressor trips observed is higher in these periods.
 Therefore, resilience is included for the possibility of a compressor trip on any given day where its use is required.

 Calculating locational pressure cover